Whipple Surgery for Pancreatic Cancer

 - Might need treatment to shrink the tumor to increase the odds of the Whipple's success.
 This often involves a mix of chemotherapy and radiation.

-- Might need further testing, depending on your age and any other health problems you have.
+- Might need further testing, depending on your age and any other health problems.

 - Will likely need to stop eating, drinking, and taking certain drugs the night before surgery.